 Live Sawn: The term “live sawn” refers to a European method of sawing lumber.
 The logs are chopped straight through without being moved.

-Quarter Sawn: Quarter-sawn timber is made by quartering a wood and then cutting it parallel to the annual growth rings.
+Quarter Sawn: Quarter-sawn timber is made by quartering the timber and then cutting it parallel to the annual growth rings.

 This sawing technique results in a pleasant straight grain look on the front of the panel.
 This sawing method exposes the medullary lines on the surface of the wood as a ‘flake’.